DouglasCalora/store-module-test/README.md

 import axios from 'axios'

 const storeModule = new VuexStoreModule({ apiService: axios })
-// you can pass your own api like axios to apiService
+// you can pass your own API like axios to apiService

 export default storeModule
 ```